 Becoming a Lawyer

-Other lawyers take advantage of Public Service Loan Forgiveness, a program that offers debt forgiveness for lawyers who practice public interest law.
+Some lawyers take advantage of Public Service Loan Forgiveness.
+This is a program that offers debt forgiveness for lawyers who practice public interest law.
 Some law schools run their own version of debt repayment for graduates who take public-interest jobs.

 But there are also lawyers who express doubt that they will ever be able to pay back what they owe.
 Not everyone who graduates from law school gets a job with a six-figure salary – or any job at all.
 And if you live in an expensive city or are supporting other members of your family, it could be hard to put a big chunk of even a hefty salary toward paying off debt.

 Becoming a lawyer is an expensive and time-consuming undertaking, but can lead to a financially and intellectually rewarding career.
 If you can succeed in law school and get good jobs and internships along the way, you’ll have a good shot at a high salary.
 After you’ve successfully paid off your student loans, you can start stashing some of that money away for a peaceful retirement.